Regina Ladies Softball Association: Constitution & Bylaws as of November 12, 2019

 Each team will have to pay a performance bond.
 The performance bond amount will be set at the fall annual general meeting.
 Each team must have a fully paid performance bond at the spring organizational meeting.

-For each game night a team defaults, the total cost of the umpires for one game will be deducted from their performance bond.
+For each game night a team defaults, fifty percent of the performance bond will be deducted from their performance bond.
 A team that defaults two game nights will be suspended from the Association until reinstated by the Executive.

 A team may request a leave of absence for one year during which time the performance bond will be held by the Association.
 After the one year leave of absence, the Association will refund the performance bond upon written request.
 If a refund is not requested within two years of the leave of absence taking effect, the performance bond shall be absorbed by the Association.